 Which bank will give you the most money at the end of ten years?

-- Students may wish to use a computer spreadsheet if this is available.
-Using formulae and the fill down function can save time and effort, and students can do ‘if-then’ analyses by changing the interest rate and beginning amount.
-If calculators are available encourage them to organise their calculations in a table to help them see patterns.
+- Encourage students to use a computer spreadsheet.
+Using formulae and the fill down function with a spreadsheet can save time and effort, and students can do ‘if-then’ analyses by changing the interest rate and beginning amount.
+If calculators are available, encourage students to organise their calculations in a table to help them see patterns.
 Note that using the formula =D2*(1+A3/100) in cell D3 (Year 1 for Step Bank) is a quick way to adjust the interest rate each year.

 - Ask the students to explain why they think some investment schemes offered better returns than others.
 The effect of compound interest can be demonstrated by getting them to graph the returns of each investment by year.